Condition Monitoring in the 21st Century

 Condition Monitoring can assist here in a number of ways.

-Second, it should be recognised that bearing vibration can be induced by applying cyclical forces from two sources, either:
+Second, it should be recognized that bearing vibration can be induced by applying cyclical forces from two sources, either:

 - From forces originating within the bearing (e.g. those due to impending bearing failure), or